nf-core/logos/README.md

 To use the template:

 - Make sure your pipeline's icon/brandmark is in SVG (vector) format before starting!
-- Open the `nf-core-TEMPLATE-logo-hex-dark.svg` file in Inkscape (or similar vector graphics editor, but Inkscape is recommended)
+- Copy the `nf-core-TEMPLATE-logo-hex-dark.svg` with to a new name: `nfcore-<pipelinename>-logo-hex-dark.svg`, e.g. `nfcore-sarek-logo-hex-dark.svg`
-- Save as the opened template with a new name: `nfcore-<pipelinename>-logo-hex-dark.svg`, e.g. `nfcore-sarek-logo-hex-dark.svg`
+- Open the new file in a vector graphics editor (e.g. Inkscape)
 - Turn on guides (View -> Guides, or <kbd>ctrl</kbd> + <kbd>|</kbd>)
 - Update the wordmark
   - Replace the 'logohere' text to the pipeline name.